On the structure of noncollapsed Ricci flow limit spaces: Further discussions

 \section{Further discussions}

-In this section, we discuss how the results in this paper can be generalized to Ricci flows with bounded curvature.
+In this section, we discuss how the results of this paper extend to Ricci flows with bounded curvature.
 We also examine certain special properties that arise in the K\"ahler setting.